THE STUDIO SPACE

-The studio is open plan, with the current six artists sharing the space to suit their individual creative projects scale and time frame.
+The studio is open plan, with the current five artists sharing the space to suit their individual creative projects, scale and time frames.
 The space is also shared with approximately 90 recreational and professional art students.
 A blended space such as this fosters the creation and sharing of art and art related activities.

 Nyisztor Studio, Melville – Palmyra

 Short term studio spaces